austincunningham/raincatcher-keycloak-theme/readme.md

 }
 ```

-To change the login and submit button
+To change the login and register button
 ```
 /*button*/
 input[type=submit] {